wxWidgets/Phoenix/README.rst

 * libgtk2.0-dev
 * libwebkitgtk-dev

-If your Linux distribution has gstreamer 1.0 available then you can install the dev packages for that instead of the 0.10 version.
-For example:

-* libgstreamer-plugins-base1.0-dev

-Newer versions of Linux may need some newer versions of dependent packages installed, if they are available.
-For example:

-* libwebkit2gtk-4.0-dev
-* libsdl2-dev

 If You use a custom built python in a non standard location, You need to compile python with the --enable-shared option.